 We obtain a test score of 0.89, a r2 score of 0.893 and a RMSE of 0.503.

-XGBRegressor Model

-We implement the regressor using XGBRegressor (where XGB stands for extreme gradient boosting).
-XGBoost is an ensemble machine learning algorithm based on decision trees similar to the RandomForest algorithm.
-However, unlike RandomForest that makes use of fully grown trees, XGBoost combines trees that are not too deep.
-Also, the number of trees combined in XGBoost is more in comparison to RandomForest.
-Ensemble algorithms effectively combine weak learners to produce a strong learner.
-XGBoost has additional features focused on performance and speed when compared to gradient boosting.

-We have set the parameters for the number of estimators to 200 and the learning rate at 0.08.

-We obtain a test score of 0.89, a r2 score of 0.893 and a RMSE of 0.503.

 Gradient Boosting Regressor with GridSearch

 We have performed a Gradient Boosting Regressor algorithm to the data together with a grid search to find the parameters that yield the best results.
 We have tried the following grid: